Justin Hammer: Fictional character biography

-Hammer redesigned Scorpion's tail and sent him to abduct General Musgrave.
+Hammer redesigned the Scorpion's tail and sent him to abduct General Musgrave.
 When Scorpion refused to complete his mission, Hammer sent Blacklash and the Rhino to retrieve the tail.
-Hammer later learned that Tony Stark had been shot, and ordered a batch of orchids to be sent to him with a card expressing condolences should he live.
-He sent Boomerang to raid a Stark Enterprises security office and hired Taskmaster to train the second Spymaster.
+Hammer later learned that Stark had been shot, and ordered a batch of orchids to be sent to Stark with a card expressing condolences should Stark live.
+He sent Boomerang to raid a Stark Enterprises security office, and hired Taskmaster to train the second Spymaster.

-Later, Hammer agreed to design a new costume for Rhino.
-He sent Rhino and Boomerang to battle Cardiac.
-With the Life Foundation, Roxxon Oil, Stane International, and the Brand Corporation, he abducted a number of superhuman beings to analyze their abilities.
+Later, Hammer agreed to design a new costume for the Rhino.
+He sent the Rhino and Boomerang to battle Cardiac.
+With the Life Foundation, Roxxon Oil, Stane International and the Brand Corporation, he abducted a number of superhuman beings to analyze their abilities.
 He also helped the first Sphinx to reclaim the Ka-Stone.

-Years later, it was revealed that Hammer had obtained Stane International after the death of its chairman Obadiah Stane, causing problems for Tony Stark through his old company.
-With operatives of HYDRA, Roxxon Oil, Moroboshi International, and the Trinational Commission, he tricked the Masters of Silence into attacking Stark Enterprises.
+Years later, it was revealed that Hammer had obtained Stane International after Stane's death, causing problems for Stark through his old company.
+With operatives of Hydra, Roxxon Oil, Moroboshi International and the Trinational Commission, he tricked the Masters of Silence into attacking Stark Enterprises.
 Even when forced to sell his stock in Stane International to Stark for the sum of one dollar, Hammer had the last laugh when all the shady dealings and irresponsible, or even criminal actions of Stane International came back to bite Tony later.

-Hammer later sent Barrier, Blacklash, and Ringer to recruit Luis Barrett to become the new Thunderbolt.
+Hammer later sent Barrier, Blacklash, and Ringer to recruit Luis Barrett as the new Thunderbolt.
 The three villains were foiled by the Pantheon.

-Discovering that he had been diagnosed with an incurable cancer-like illness, Hammer resolved to destroy Tony Stark before he died.
-He infected Stark's bloodstream with mood-altering nanites that made Stark irrational and temperamental.
-In a final confrontation with Iron Man on Hammer's own space station, Hammer was accidentally frozen in a block of ice when the water he fell into leaked out into space and instantly froze and is currently lost in space.
-While observing his body in a block of ice drifting in Earth's orbit, Iron Man reflected that his foe would now "live forever".
+In the mini-series Bad Blood, Hammer is diagnosed with incurable cancer and resolves to destroy his nemesis before dying.
+However, he inadvertently places himself in cryogenic stasis during a battle with Iron Man and is lost in space.